ehmahdee/readmegenerator/README.md

   ## Test Commands

-  Run this app using node index.js
+  Run this app using node index.js command in the terminal.

   ## Questions